Complete baby food diet eighth month guidelines with baby food list, all you need to know about your baby's diet from 8th month to 12th month of age.

 His developing pincer skill allows him to pick up food with his thumb and forefinger.

-So feeding himself foods that he can pick up becomes enjoyable!
+Feeding himself food that he can pick up with his own fingers becomes enjoyable!

-Your baby can't use utensils properly yet - because babies are just not coordinated enough at eighth month, so eating food with his fingers is easier and lots more fun.
+Your baby can't use utensils properly yet - because babies are just not enough coordinated at eighth month.

 But do give your baby a spoon to hold and practice with at each meal, helps him develop this skill sooner.

-The baby eats solids to allow him experiment with moving foods around in his mouth.
+The eating process allows them to experiment with moving foods around in the mouth.